INSIGHT-"Anyone but Draghi" - how an Italian presidential bid fell flat

 "If you want to be the ECB chief you have to negotiate with five or 10 people.
 To be president of the republic you have to convince 1,000 lawmakers.
 It's a different skill," Borghi said.

-Draghi, who carries rare clout on the international stage, has a reputation in government circles of being aloof.
-While he consults widely, he takes decisions alone, leaving some senior figures feeling cut out of the command chain.
+Like his predecessor in office, Draghi has often ruled by emergency decree, leaving parliament little scope to discuss and amend legislation.
+This sense of exclusion cost him support amongst the very group of people who choose the head of state, several of the lawmakers interviewed by Reuters said.

+Draghi’s management style has also caused friction in the cabinet, a source in the ruling PD said, asking to remain anonymous.
+He consults widely, but then often decides abruptly, annoying some of his ministers, the source said.
+In the end, only a few members of his coalition team tried to fight his corner as the vote progressed.

-The idea of letting such a powerful figure take charge of the presidential palace for the next seven years also served as a deterrent in a country where consensus politics predominates.
+Draghi carries rare clout on the international stage and is one of the most recognised figures in Italy.
+The idea of letting such a powerful figure take charge of the presidential palace for the next seven years weighed against him in a country where consensus politics predominates, some parliamentarians said.

 "In Italian history, the country's strongest politician has never been elected president because the system of checks and balances has its own logic," said Ettore Rosato, a leading light in the centrist Italia Viva party.